-The cost to replace asphalt three tab shingles is the lowest you’ll find, because these are the most common, simple shingles out there.
-A square usually only costs around $150 to $200.
+The cost of replacing asphalt with three tab shingles is the lowest you’ll find since these are the most common, basic shingles out there.
+A square normally only costs between $150 and $200.

-However, if you want your new roof installation to really count, we don’t recommend asphalt three tab shingles.
+However, if you just want your new roof construction to count, we’re not suggesting three tab shingles for asphalt.

-They’re cheaper, and your roof will be more likely to experience damage as a result.
-Given how much you’ve spent already, wouldn’t you rather have the money you’ve spent last?
+They’re cheaper, and as a result, your roof is more likely to suffer damage.
+With how much you’ve invested, wouldn’t you rather have the money you’ve spent last?

 Cost to Replace Architectural Asphalt Shingles

 When it comes to the cost to replace architectural asphalt shingles, it’s a bit higher, with a square usually costing around $350 to $500.
 However, it’s worth the investment.
 They’re thicker and higher quality than asphalt three tab shingles—and can last thirty years!

 When budgeting for your new roof, there are some additional material costs you’ll need to consider.
 From nails to drip edge, these costs can add up and make your final calculation bigger than expected.
 Avoid this surprise by calculating the cost for the following materials.